saivert/pwvucontrol/README.md

 ## Help needed
 I need a nice icon in SVG!

-Help with making it run as a flatpak.
-Update Aug 1 2023: It runs now but I need help getting it on Flathub.
+Flatpak is on the GitHub releases page.
+I need help getting it on Flathub.

 Help with making code robust.